 Submit a Rate Schedule on your business letterhead listing all charges for sightseeing bus services.
 Note that rates not included on the schedule may not be charged at a future date.
-To change rates after filing this application, you must notify the Department of Consumer Affairs in writing.
+To change rates after filing this application, you must notify DCA in writing.

 |From April 1 in an even year to September 30 in an even year